charliekortleven/cassi_sleap_strader_lab/sleap_ai/1_train_model.md

 **1.)
 Intial Labeling**

 Labeling was initalized by randomly generating 20 frames.
-For every randomly generated frame, each jelly was annotated such that 8 points (B1-B8), lie precisely on the circumference of the bell.
-The edges (connections between points) will not be factored in to tracked pulsation rates.
+For every randomly generated frame, each jelly was annotated such that 8 points (B1-B8) lie precisely on the circumference of the bell.
 C1 represents the center of the jelly's bell.
+The edges (connections between points) will not be factored in to tracked pulsation rates.[O

 ![Labeled Sample](1_labeling_conventions.png)

 **2.)
 Model Training**

-After annotating the first 20 randomly genreated frames, the model was trained on these frames, and predicted positions on a new set of 20 randomly generated frames.
+After annotating the first 20 randomly generated frames, the model was trained on these frames, and predicted positions on a new set of 20 randomly generated frames.

 Each new frame predicted was manually examined (Go -> Next Labeled Frame -> 'Score').
 Where necessary, poses were re-annotated.